aosabook/500lines/cluster/cluster.markdown

 * properly serializing multiple competing view changes, and
 * communicating view information between the leader and replica.

-The result was far too large for this book!
+The result was far too large for this book! \newpage

 ## References

 In addition to the original Paxos paper and Lamport's follow-up "Paxos Made Simple"[^simple], our implementation added extensions that were informed by several other resources.
 The role names were taken from "Paxos Made Moderately Complex"[^complex].
 "Paxos Made Live"[^live] was helpful regarding snapshots in particular, and "Paxos Made Practical"[^practical] described view changes (although not of the type described here.)
 Liskov's "From Viewstamped Replication to Byzantine Fault Tolerance"[^tolerance] provided yet another perspective on view changes.
 Finally, a [Stack Overflow discussion](http://stackoverflow.com/questions/21353312/in-part-time-parliament-why-does-using-the-membership-from-decree-n-3-work-to) was helpful in learning how members are added and removed from the system.

 [^simple]: L. Lamport, "Paxos Made Simple," ACM SIGACT News (Distributed Computing Column) 32, 4 (Whole Number 121, December 2001) 51-58.
-[^complex]: R. Van Renesse and D. Altinbuken, "Paxos Made Moderately Complex," ACM Computing Survey 47, 3, Article 42 (February 2015)
+[^complex]: R. Van Renesse and D. Altinbuken, "Paxos Made Moderately Complex," ACM Comp.
+Survey 47, 3, Article 42 (Feb.
+2015)
 [^live]: T. Chandra, R. Griesemer, and J. Redstone, "Paxos Made Live - An Engineering Perspective," Proceedings of the twenty-sixth annual ACM symposium on Principles of distributed computing (PODC '07).
 ACM, New York, NY, USA, 398-407.
 [^practical]: http://www.scs.stanford.edu/~dm/home/papers/paxos.pdf
 [^tolerance]: B. Liskov, "From Viewstamped Replication to Byzantine Fault Tolerance," In *Replication*, Springer-Verlag, Berlin, Heidelberg 121-149 (2010)